syntatis/wp-option/README.md

 get_option('wporg_custom_option'); // null
 ```

-If the option is defined in the schema, the default value will be returned instead.
+If the option default is defined, the default value will be returned instead of returning `null`.

 ```php
 use Syntatis\WPHook\Hook;